This Common Chart Pattern Offers a Clear Trade Setup

 Another example is shown in the chart below of Moody’s Corporation (NYSE: MCO).
 In this case, the triangle in the center of the chart was formed with one flat trendline instead of two sloping lines.

 The triangle on the right side of the chart is the type of pattern traders must act on in real time.
-Traders would expect prices to break out to the upside and there is a potential reward of 17%, while risk is limited to about 5%.
-Many traders like to see a setup where the potential reward is more than three times greater than the trade’s risk.
+A trader would expect prices to break out to the upside.
+The potential reward in this scenario is 17%, while risk is limited to about 5%.
+Many traders like to see a setup where the potential reward is more than three times greater than the risk.

-The breakout from a triangle often signals a new price move has just started, which offers traders a chance to enter early and take advantage of a large portion of the move.
+The breakout from a triangle often signals a new price move has just started.
+This offers traders a chance to enter early and take advantage of a large portion of the move.
 With a price objective and a clearly defined risk level, traders can choose the trades offering the highest potential reward given a certain level of risk.

-While the pattern defines rewards and risk in terms of points, these can easily be converted to percentages by dividing each by the current market price.
-The reward can then be divided by the risk and traders with multiple trading opportunities will usually choose to take the trade with the highest value of the reward to risk ratio.
-Many traders also set a minimum reward to risk ratio of at least 2-to-1, or even 3-to-1, and price patterns such as the triangle help them select trades.
+The pattern defines rewards and risk in terms of points, but this can easily be converted to percentages.
+Simply divide each by the current market price.
+Traders with multiple trading opportunities will usually choose the trade with the highest value of the reward-to-risk ratio.
+Many traders set a minimum reward to risk ratio of at least 2-to-1, or even 3-to-1.